-But the reality is ‘smart factories’ aren’t from the world of tomorrow, they’re possible now.
+The reality is ‘smart factories’ aren’t from the world of tomorrow, they’re possible now as part of the Industrial 4.0 revolution.
 Some manufacturers are already transforming their factories to give them an edge on their competition.
 Here’s what that looks like.

 Sorting Data With AI

 The manufacturing industry is seeing the gradual coming together of IT and OT as well as the rise of Industry 4.0.
 The factory of the future represents a shift from more traditional automation to a fully connected and flexible system.
-This change has come about, in part, because data is now recognised as a valuable asset.
+This change has come about, in part because data is now recognised as an asset.

 With every device and machine collecting valuable data, manufacturers can harness it to inform business decisions and provide unique insight into operations.
 Only with this true visibility can you identify issues that are preventing growth and harming profits.

 Getting the most from this ever-growing mountain of data isn’t easy.
 It’s already incredibly difficult for a human to sift through it all to determine what’s relevant.
 The sheer volume of information means it’s hard for any human to understand possible data patterns and identify the best course of action.
-This is where smart factories will employ AI solutions to quickly and effectively identify crucial patterns and issues.
+This is where smart factories will employ AI solutions to identify crucial patterns and issues quickly and effectively.

 Fewer Errors and a Safer Place to Work

 No matter the size or scale of a factory, the fewer errors that take place and the smoother the manufacturing process is, the easier it is for a business to grow.
 The factory of the future will drastically reduce errors through full automation.